My Story

 You get the picture.

-Or sign up for my newsletter and you’ll receive my FREE Guide Ten Ways to Prepare for a Fabulous Trip, along with periodic emails announcing new posts.
+Or sign up for my newsletter and you’ll receive my FREE Guide: Top Ten Recommended Museum Experiences in Europe and bimonthly emails announcing new posts and artsy travel news.

 Where to Start on Artsy Traveler

-- Click in the Search bar on the home page or in the sidebar on any other page and type what you’d like to see.
-Popular search terms include museums, art galleries, where to stay in Paris, tours of Greece, etc.
+• Click in the Search bar on any page or post what you’d like to see.
+Popular search terms include museums, art galleries, where to stay in Paris, tours of Greece, what to see at the Rijksmuseum, etc.

-- Click Destinations on the main menu: Find artsy travel experiences in several countries in Europe including Austria, France, Germany, Greece, Iceland, Italy, Netherlands, Portugal, and Spain, and a few places in North and Central America, including marvelous Costa Rica, and in Australasia.
+• Click Destinations on the main menu or the graphic on the home page.
+Find artsy travel experiences in several countries in Europe including Austria, France, Germany, Greece, Iceland, Italy, Netherlands, Portugal, and Spain, and a few places in North and Central America, including marvelous Costa Rica.
 While the focus of Artsy Traveler is primarily on European destinations, I occasionally branch out and write about other places.

 The Artsy Traveler Team